David Honeyford: Personal life

+David Honeyford was educated at Lagan College during the very early years of Integrated Education in Northern Ireland.

-Honeyford works in construction and has been self-employed for 25 years.
+Honeyford previously worked in construction and was self-employed for 25 years.

-As of May 2022, he is the Development Officer at Glenavy GAC, and was presented with the Club Member of the Year Award in 2018 and is an Irish and Ulster rugby fan.
+As of January 2025, he is the Development Officer at Glenavy GAC, and was presented with the Club Member of the Year Award in 2018 and is an Irish and Ulster rugby fan.